Fred Kader Shoah Foundation Testimony

 Fred Kader

 Well, the earliest memories, I guess, now in retrospect, I know, are really referred to the time that the Holocaust was going on in Europe and in Belgium.
 As a child, you always wonder what do you really recall and what do you remember people telling you?
 But I do recall very early on walking the streets.
 And now in retrospect, I understand that that's when I was separated from my mother.
 And that was the beginning of being able to survive.
-In Antwerp there was a raffle and Jews being sent out to their deaths by the Holocaust to Auschwitz.
+In Antwerp there was a raffle and Jews being sent out to their deaths as part of the Holocaust to Auschwitz.
 And from what I found out from speaking to an aunt on my uncle's side, the same uncle who found me after the war, as part of the raffle that went on in Antwerp that I was with my mother when she was being deported from Antwerp.
-And by train, the Jews were being sent from all over Belgium to Malines, which was a deportation site.
+And by train, the Jews were being sent from all over Belgium to Malines,1 which was a deportation site.
 There was a deportation camp just outside of Brussels.
 And I was with my mother at that time.
 And from the train station itself, from what I gathered from this aunt, my mother told me to just walk away and to just get out of the train station.
 And that's what I did.
 So I was four at that time.
 And I guess walking the streets relates to the time that when I was separated from my mother, she went on to her death.
 And I fortunately, instead of being picked up by the Germans, was picked up by a nun from one of the religious orders.
 And the only thing I remember is that I realized, much later on, when I saw pictures on TV, the nuns used to wear these long, long, big, white head-dressing head-pieces with the flowing thing in the back that registered.
 It meant something to me.
 And so I was saved because I was, while walking the streets of Antwerp after that picked up by a nun and I was that way saved and sent to be hidden in a home where the Jewish children children were being hidden at that time.
 In Antwerp, the people were obviously hiding.
 Jewish children's parents were trying to save their children.
 My mother obviously hadn't done that, but at least she had me walk away from the train station.

 Sheryl Tatelman